mongodb/docs/source/reference/mongofiles.rst

    Specifies a password to authenticate to the MongoDB instance.
 Use in conjunction with the :option:`mongofiles --username` option to supply a username.

+   If you specify a :option:`--username <mongofile --username>` without the :option:`--password` option, :program:`mongofile` will prompt for a password interactively.

 .. option:: --dbpath <path>